vikas9dev/spring-ai/docs/08-from-testing-to-production-–-making-ai-answers-safer-with-evaluators_combined.md

 *   `ChartController`: This class contains the REST APIs we want to test.
 We'll use field injection.
 *   `ChartModel`: Since we're using OpenAI as a dependency, an `OpenChartModel` object will be created.
 We'll inject this bean as well. 📝 **Note:** The `OpenChartModel` class is a single class with the name Open Chart model.

-After dependency injection, we'll create Java fields for `ChartClient` and `RelevancyEvaluator`.
+After dependency injection, we'll create Java fields for `ChatClient` and `RelevancyEvaluator`.
 These fields will be initialized in the `setup` method.

-Now, let's initialize the `ChartClient` and `RelevancyEvaluator` inside the `setup` method:
+Now, let's initialize the `ChatClient` and `RelevancyEvaluator` inside the `setup` method:

-1. Create a `ChartClient` using the `ChartClient.Builder`:
+1. Create a `ChatClient` using the `ChatClient.Builder`:

     ```java
-    ChartClientBuilder chartClientBuilder = ChartClient.builder(chartModel)
-            .withAdvisor(new SimpleLoggingAdvisor());
+    ChatClient.Builder chatClientBuilder = ChatClient.builder(chatModel).defaultAdvisors(new SimpleLoggerAdvisor());
-    chartClient = chartClientBuilder.build();
+    this.chatClient = chatClientBuilder.build();
     ```

-    Here, we pass the `chartModel` bean to the builder and add a `SimpleLoggingAdvisor`.
+    Here, we pass the `chatModel` bean to the builder and add a `SimpleLoggingAdvisor`.
 2. Create a `RelevancyEvaluator` object:

     ```java
-    relevancyEvaluator = new RelevancyEvaluator(chartClientBuilder);
+    relevancyEvaluator = new RelevancyEvaluator(chatClientBuilder);
     ```

-    We pass the `chartClientBuilder` to the `RelevancyEvaluator` constructor.
+    We pass the `ChatClientBuilder` to the `RelevancyEvaluator` constructor.

 With the setup complete, we can now define our unit testing logic.